Amazon's Grand Search For 2nd Headquarters Ends With Split: NYC And D.C. Suburb

 It's unclear how large Amazon's outposts on the East Coast will ultimately grow.
 "I'd call those branch offices," Seattle Mayor Jenny Durkan nonetheless quipped to a reporter last week.

-The fast influx of 25,000 highly paid techies would still be notable for the specific areas of Long Island City and Crystal City, for which Amazon would become the highest-profile, fast-growing employer.
+The fast influx of 25,000 highly paid techies would still be notable for the specific areas of Long Island City and Arlington, for which Amazon would become the highest-profile, fast-growing employer.

 However, both metro areas already have some of the highest housing costs in the country and congested traffic.
 These were among the key concerns already spreading among locals in anticipation of Tuesday's announcement.